Tinkara Kovač: Career in general

 Her professional career as a singer started in 1997, when she won "Most promising singer award" at the Portorož festival.
 Her appearance was encouraged by known local composer Danilo Kocjančič, which together with lyrics writer Drago Mislej – Mef and Marino Legovič wrote the winning song and later the whole material for her first album.

 In 2004, at the time of her fourth concert in Ljubljana's Cankar Centre, she invited Ian Anderson (singer of the group Jethro Tull), which greatly contributed to her decision to start playing flute.
 At Anderson's reverse invitation she participated as a guest during the band's tour in Croatia, Italy, Austria and Germany.
 Later she sang also with Robert Plant of Led Zeppelin and other musicians, like Carlos Núñez Muñoz, Dan Lavery, Massimo Bubola, Bungaro and Paul Millns.
 Her musical influences are U2, KT Tunstall, Imogen Heap, Pink Floyd, Coldplay and Jethro Tull.

 Eurovision Song Contest

 Kovač had made three previous attempts to represent Slovenia.
 In Slovenia's 1999 national final, she won the televote but finished second after the jury vote was given.
 She also finished fifth in 2001 and 10th in 1997.
-She will attempt to represent her nation once again in 2020.
+She later attempted to represent Slovenia in 2020, and finished fourth in the national final.